Mitral Valve Replacement Surgery

 The mitral valve opens and closes to keep blood flowing in the proper direction through your heart.
 When the mitral valve does not close properly, it's called mitral valve regurgitation.
 If the valve is very tight and narrow, it's called mitral valve stenosis.
 In both of these cases, blood does not flow through the heart the right way.

 During valve surgery, you are given general anesthesia.
-The doctor will make a cut in the skin over your breastbone (sternum).
+In an open-chest surgery, the doctor will make a cut in the skin over your breastbone (sternum).
 This cut is called an incision.
 Then the doctor will cut through your sternum to reach your heart.
+In a less invasive surgery, your doctor may make a smaller cut between your ribs.
+Your sternum isn't cut.

 After replacing your mitral valve, the doctor will restart your heartbeat.
 Then the doctor may use wire to put your sternum back together.
 Your incision will be closed with stitches or staples.
 The wire will stay in your chest.
 The incision will leave a scar that will fade with time.